 Welcome to the Program of Freshman Seminars in the Residential Colleges

 During your four years at Princeton you will discover new ideas, new fields of knowledge, and the adventure of learning.
-There is perhaps no better way to begin this journey than by taking a freshman seminar.
-Open only to members of the freshman class, the program is designed to provide first-year students with an early opportunity to experience the excitement of working closely with an instructor and a small group of fellow students on a topic of special interest.
+In this time of unprecedented disruption, there is perhaps no better way to begin this journey than by taking a freshman seminar.
+Open only to members of the first-year class, the program is designed to provide students an early opportunity to experience the excitement of working closely with an instructor and a small group of fellow students on a topic of special interest.
 As you will see in our roster of seminar offerings, the variety of topics and faculty members involved in this program is truly extraordinary.
-Indeed, many of our students feel that their freshman seminar was one of their most enjoyable and meaningful academic experiences at Princeton — one that enabled them to discover new intellectual passions and form enduring relationships with faculty members and fellow students.
+Indeed, many of our students subsequently identify their freshman seminar as one of their most enjoyable and meaningful academic experiences at Princeton — one that enabled them to discover new intellectual passions and form enduring relationships with faculty members and fellow students.

-Freshman seminars for 2018-19 — The freshman seminars offerings for the Class of 2022 will be available online shortly.
+Freshman seminars for 2020-21 — The freshman seminars offerings for the Class of 2024 are available.
 Please be sure to review the key features of the program before applying.

 If you are applying for a freshman seminar, please note the following: